luci/recipes-py/doc/user_guide.md

   api.step('Print Hello World', ['echo', 'hello', 'world'])
 ```

-The `RunSteps` function is expected to take a single argument `api` (we'll get
+The `RunSteps` function is expected to take at least a single argument `api`
-to that in more detail later), and run a series of steps by calling api
+(we'll get to that in more detail later), and run a series of steps by calling
-functions.
-All of these functions will eventually make calls to `api.step()`,
+api functions.
+All of these functions will eventually make calls to
-which is the only way to actually get anything done on the machine.
-Using
+`api.step()`, which is the only way to actually get anything done on the
-python libraries with OS side-effects is prohibited to enable testing.
+machine.
+Using python libraries with OS side-effects is prohibited to enable
+testing.

 For these examples we will work out of the
 [tools/build](https://chromium.googlesource.com/chromium/tools/build/)